ndemou/Out-PingStats/README.md

 #### You want a high certainty evaluation of your connection to the Internet

 To evaluate the uplink quality you may `ping google.com` or some other well known host.
 However, any specific host, even a robust one like google.com, may experience issues or may throttle your packets.
-Out-PingStats is immune to problems of specific hosts because it pings 10 hosts in parallel.
-It also switches between many dozen hosts to avoid overwhelming any one of them, and implements a smart algorithm to combine the different response times into one meaningful value.
-If you see packet loss or bad response times, you can be certain that it's because of a problem in *your* infrastructure.
+Out-PingStats is immune to problems of specific hosts because it pings 4 well known hosts in parallel.
+If you see packet loss or bad response times, you can be pretty certain that it's because of a problem in either your infrastructure or your ISP.

 #### You want to visually evaluate the quality of a connection for many minutes or hours